-- 2 Table: A8. - Speed: 325m per minute.
-Course Designer: Level 4 or above.
-Descente to the Serier Course Specification Tables. - 4 Please refer to the Senior Course Specification Tables. - 5 Qualifies for: The British Showjumping National Championships. - 6 Numbers to qualify: One horse with up to 25 starters Two horses with 26 to 50 starters Three horses with 51 or more starters
+- 2 Table: A8. - 3 Speed: 325m per minute.
+Course Designer: Level 4 or above. - 4 Please refer to the Senior Course Specification Tables. - 5 Qualifies for: The British Showjumping National Championships. - 6 Numbers to qualify: One horse with up to 25 starters Two horses with 26 to 50 starters Three horses with 51 or more starters

 Plus those horses that jump clear in all three rounds of a Discovery Second Round competition.

 Qualification period: May-July yearly (subject to revision).